Bayhaqieee/Chatbot-QnA-Quran/README.md

 ## Setup & How to Run

-1. Download the `.ipynb` notebook from the repository or open it in Google Colab.
+1. Open the `.ipynb` file in Jupyter Notebook or Google Colab.
-2. Make sure to authenticate your Kaggle API to access the datasets.
+2. Authenticate with Kaggle API to download the required datasets.
-3. Run all cells in the notebook sequentially.
+3. Run all the cells sequentially.
-4. Modify the dataset paths or batch size depending on your runtime environment.
+4. Modify model choice, hyperparameters, or dataset paths as needed for experimentation.

-⚠️ This program can be run directly on the `.ipynb` file altogether.
+⚠️ This notebook-based program can be run directly by executing all cells.

 ## Notes

-- The chatbot currently uses the T5 model for generating answers.
+* The chatbot currently supports T5, BART, and Pegasus for answer generation.
-- Integration and testing of other models like **BART** and **LLaMa** are planned in future iterations.
+* Comparative evaluation and model performance summary are under development.

-Feel free to fork the project, give it a ⭐, and contribute! 🙌
+Feel free to fork this project, leave a ⭐, and contribute improvements or new models! 🙌